 Health Professions Education (CERT)

-The certificate in Health Professions Education (CHP) is offered through a partnership between the College of Education and Human Development and the School of Medicine.
+The certificate in Health Professions Education is offered through a partnership between the College of Education and Human Development and the School of Medicine.
 The program is designed specifically for faculty, future faculty, residents and graduate students in the health sciences including medicine, nursing, dentistry, public health, clinical and allied health professions.
-The program includes four graduate-level credit courses (12 total credit hours), and the certificate is an academic credential offered through the University of Louisville School of Interdisciplinary and Graduate Studies.
+The program includes four graduate-level credit courses (twelve total credit hours) leading to an academic credential.

 Program courses follow the Belknap Campus semester schedule but meet on the Health Sciences Campus.
 Courses are taught in the evening and are web-enhanced with approximately one-third of weekly work assignments completed online.